secretGeek/documentation/en/user-guide/interactions/index.md

 }
 ```

-If your test is hooking into a shared broker, you probably want to dispose of the registration:
+If your test is hooking into a shared interaction, you probably want to dispose of the registration before your test returns:

 ```cs
 [Fact]